 Vlad Turcanu, one of our colleagues focused on software development, saw a different side of Black Hat Europe:

-We truly valued the customers’ interest in our security tools and their questions and feedback, which gave us many ideas of how we can improve the Pentest-Tools.com platform in the future.
+We truly valued the customers’ interest in our security tools and their questions and feedback, which gave us many ideas about how we can improve the Pentest-Tools.com platform in the future.

 For instance, many users asked us if we provide on-premise services, or if we’ll consider offering them in the future since our platform is currently cloud-based.